automationcloud/robot/README.md

 Robot is a client library for running [Autopilot](https://github.com/automationcloud/autopilot) scripts.

+Principally, there are two different ways of running automations:

+- [local](#running-locally) — the script is executed in the same process as your app; this approach requires Chromium browser running locally and is overall resource-intensive.

+- [cloud](#running-in-cloud) — the script is published to [Automation Cloud](https://automationcloud.net) and is executed remotely by creating a Job; you app then receives notifications about state updates, emitted outputs, requested inputs, etc.

-Robot provides a unified interface [Job](#job) for running automations both locally and in the Cloud.
-This approach encapsulates the complexity of setting up the Automation Engine, establishing connectivity to Chrome and wiring the code with different script lifecycle events, whilst also making it easy to upgrade the from simple use cases to executing automations on scale in Automation Cloud.
+Robot provides a unified [Job](#job) interface for running automations both locally and in the cloud.
+This approach encapsulates the complexity of setting up the Automation Engine, establishing connectivity to Chrome and wiring the code with different script lifecycle events, and allows switching transparently from local to cloud setup without modifying much of the business logic.

 ## Usage

 ### Running locally

 Local execution refers to a technique where the script is loaded (from file, database or other source) and executed on the same machine as your app.
+Chromium web browser is required to run the jobs locally.

 ```ts
 import { LocalRobot } from '@automationcloud/local-robot';